gohugoio/hugo/docs/content/templates/functions.md

 ### base64Encode and base64Decode

-`base64Encode` and `base64Decode` let you easily decode content with a base64 enconding and vice versa through pipes.
+`base64Encode` and `base64Decode` let you easily decode content with a base64 encoding and vice versa through pipes.
 Let's take a look at an example:

     {{ "Hello world" | base64Encode }}